Guided Random Forest and its application to data approximation: Conclusion

 \section{Conclusion}

-In this paper, we discuss a guided approach to constructing random forests, termed as Guided Random Forest (GRAF).
+In this paper, we propose a supervised approach to constructing random forests, termed as Guided Random Forest (GRAF).
 GRAF repeatedly draws random hyperplanes to partition the data.
 It uses successive hyperplanes to correct impure partitions to the extent feasible, so that the overall purity of resultant partitions increases.
 The resultant partitions (or leaf nodes) are represented with variable length codes.
 This guided tree construction bridges the gap between boosting and decision trees, where every tree represents a high variance instance.
-Results on 115 benchmark datasets show that GRAF outperforms state of the art bagging and boosting based algorithms like Random Forest\cite{breiman2001random} and Gradient Boosting\cite{friedman2001greedy}.
+Results on 115 benchmark datasets show that GRAF outperforms state of the art bagging and boosting based algorithms like Random Forest~\cite{breiman2001random} and Gradient Boosting~\cite{friedman2001greedy}.
 The results show that GRAF is effective on both binary and multi-class datasets.
-It provides both low bias and low variance with increasing size of the training dataset.
+GRAF exhibits both low bias and low variance with increasing size of the training dataset.
 We introduce the notion of sensitivity, a metric that indicates the importance of a sample.
-We illustrate that GRAF can be used to approximate a given dataset by using only a few points with high sensitivity.
-The proposed sensitivity scheme does not dwell into selection criteria for a subset of points.
+We show that GRAF can be used to approximate a given dataset by using only a few high sensitivity points.
+The proposed sensitivity concept does not dwell into the selection criteria for a subset of points.
 However, it differentiates between points on the basis of their proximity to confusion regions, akin to support vectors in kernel schemes.